 Type: Corded Electric | Weight: 3.56kg | Maximum speed: 150km/h

 Not only is this VonHaus machine affordable, ergonomic and comfortable to use, but it's also a 3-in-1 blower.
-It is ludicrously good value for money.
+It's very good value for money.

 Those two extra functions are mulching and shredding, and the 10:1 mulching ratio means you get more out of the collection bag, so you'll need fewer trips to empty it out.

-It's a lightweight blower too, and comes with a shoulder strap as well as wheels on the end of the nozzle.
-It's this attention to design that means you can use it for extended periods without getting tired.
+It's lightweight too, and comes with a shoulder strap as well as wheels on the end of the nozzle.
+This attention to detail in the design means you can use it for extended periods without getting tired.